 Day 1 Ketchikan

-Arrive into Ketchikan, located just 1.5 hours from Seattle by jet.
-Ketchikan is known for its impressive totem displays, so a stop at either Saxman Village or Totem Bight State Park is a must.
-Also be sure and visit the downtown area and Creek Street, a boardwalk-lined pedestrian area featuring several shops, restaurants, galleries and even a museum.
-Learn about Ketchikan’s historic lumberjack history at the Great Alaskan Lumberjack show or take a boat tour or kayak trip to the 2.3-million-acre Misty Fjords National Monument.
-If you prefer to explore the area by foot, Ketchikan offers a wide variety of trails, including the moderate Ward Creek Trail in Tongass National Forest, a stunning rainforest most of which is only accessible by hiking.
+Arrive in Ketchikan, which is just over an hour from Seattle by jet.
+Ketchikan is known for its impressive collection of totem poles, and two of the best places to see them—Saxman Native Village and Totem Bight State Historical Park—are within a short bus ride of town.
+Also be sure to visit Creek Street, a boardwalk-lined pedestrian area featuring a number of gift shops, restaurants, galleries and even a small museum.
+In the afternoon, take a boat tour or fly-in sightseeing trip to the 2.3-million-acre Misty Fiords National Monument, a singular tour through some of Alaska’s most dramatic steep-walled, glacier-carved fjords.
+If you prefer to explore the area by foot, Ketchikan offers a wide variety of hiking trails that take you into the massive, 17-million-acre Tongass National Forest.

 Day 2 Wrangell